Fajita Veggies (Chipotle Copycat Recipe)

 • Onion – Again you can use any color of onion here.
 Red onion adds lots of nice color and has a slightly milder flavor, but I often use white or yellow onions as well.

-• Garlic – Just a touch of garlic goes a long ways to making these fajita veggies downright addictive in combination with the spices.
+• Garlic – Just a touch of garlic goes a long way to making these fajita veggies downright addictive in combination with the spices.

 All the ingredients for the Fajita Veggies on a wooden cutting board.

-Start by measuring out the spices, oil, and mincing the garlic.
+Step 1: Start by measuring out the spices, and oil, and mincing the garlic.

 Time saving tip: Use a garlic press to make quick work of the garlic and speed things up!